Create snapshot Cloud Discovery reports

 A notification banner will appear in the status bar at the top of the Cloud Discovery dashboard.
 The banner updates you with the processing status of your log files.

 After the logs are uploaded successfully, you should see a notification letting you know that the log file processing completed successfully.
-At this point, you can view the report either by selecting the link in the status bar, or by selecting the settings cog , and then select Settings.
+At this point, you can view the report by selecting the link in the status bar.
+Or, in the Microsoft 365 Defender portal, select Settings.

 Then under Cloud Discovery, select Snapshot reports, and select your snapshot report.